-While vacant and utility properties have a high proportion of plantable space, these land use types make up a relatively small area in Austin (Fig. 5).
+While vacant properties and natural areas have a high proportion of plantable space, these land use types make up a relatively small area in Dunning (Fig. 5).
 Most of the land is residential, followed by transit.

 Figure 5: Acres of land cover types across land uses.